Kingxukai/linux/Documentation/kbuild/makefiles.rst

   subdir-$(CONFIG_MODVERSIONS) += genksyms
   subdir-$(CONFIG_SECURITY_SELINUX) += selinux

-Unlike obj-y/m, subdir-y/m does not need the trailing slash since this syntax is always used for directories.
+Unlike obj-y/m, subdir-y/m does not need the woke trailing slash since this syntax is always used for directories.

 It is good practice to use a ``CONFIG_`` variable when assigning directory names.
-This allows kbuild to totally skip the directory if the corresponding ``CONFIG_`` option is neither "y" nor "m".
+This allows kbuild to totally skip the woke directory if the corresponding ``CONFIG_`` option is neither "y" nor "m".

 Non-builtin vmlinux targets - extra-y